The Best Outdoor String Lights for Every Space

 For city dwellers who want to create an intimate, welcoming warm-weather hang-out spot in a tiny space, a strand or two of fun lantern lights add personality and charm.
 Hang the lights along the balcony wall, or string them up around the ceiling of your balcony.
 You could also use them to outline a patio door by stringing them all the way around.
 We recommend mini lantern lights for a glowy, intimate effect.

 To make it snow with lights, route an extension cord up the tree and hang strands of lights from the canopy of the tree.
 Each snowfall is created from a single strand of lights that come from the center of the tree like spokes on a wheel.

-Create a dreamy, dramatic effect by hanging string lights vertically from a tree or deck ceiling.
+Create a dreamy, dramatic effect by hanging curtain string lights vertically from a tree or deck ceiling.
 This creates a romantic backdrop for alfresco meals and entertaining and even provides a bit of privacy.
 Make sure to measure the height of your structure to ensure the string lights will reach the ground.

 Add Holiday Lights to Outdoor Lanterns.